chrisbarrett/super-smart-ops/README.md

     (+|

-In Haskell for instance, this means that typing </> should be padded in a bare code context...
+If there are non-operator chars after the paren padding will be used.
+This means arithmetic still works as you'd expect within parenthesised expressions:

-    x </> |
+    (1 + |

-...but will not be padded in parens.

-    f (</>|

 ## Contributing

 Yes, please do!
-See CONTRIBUTING.md for guidelines.
+See [CONTRIBUTING][] for guidelines.

 ## License

-See COPYING.
+See [COPYING][].
 Copyright (c) 2014 Chris Barrett.

+[COPYING]: ./COPYING
+[CONTRIBUTING]: ./CONTRIBUTING.md